RDFroeber/hunger-games/README.md

 *The Game*

-2. I start the Hunger Games so that people are entertained, remminded, frightened etc.
+2. I start the Hunger Games so that people are entertained, reminded, frightened etc.
   * Each Tribute is assigned to a Zone (1-6)
   * See Rules for continuation